 How to calculate property taxes in West Virginia

 To estimate property taxes in West Virginia, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 0.57%, so a property valued at $500,000 would have an estimated annual property tax of $2,850.
+This page applies the state average effective owner-occupied rate of 0.51%, so a home valued at $500,000 produces a baseline annual estimate of $2,550.

 West Virginia has low effective rates and a homestead exemption for residents who are 65 or older or disabled.